tfardet/NNGT/doc/user/intro.rst

 Moreover, it also acts as an interface between those graph libraries and the `NEST simulator`_.

+For users that are in a hurry, you can go directly to the Tutorial_ section.
-Examples are given in the following sections:
+Specific examples are also detailed in the following sections:

 .. toctree::
    :maxdepth: 1